Hop3 CLI Reference¶

 # export HOP3_CONTEXT=production

-hop3 context use staging --local
+hop3 context use staging # writes .hop3-local.toml

 # Set as global default (dangerous - affects ALL terminals)